-You need four GCSEs at grade D (Grade 3 or above) or above, to include English and/or Maths.
-You will be expected to re-sit GCSE Maths and/or English if you achieved a grade D (Grade 3).
+You need four GCSEs at grade D or above (grade 3 or above), to include English and/or Maths.
+You will be expected to re-sit GCSE Maths and/or English if you achieved a grade D (grade 3).
 Alternatively, you should have a Merit grade qualification at Level 1, along with Level 1 Literacy and Numeracy.

 You are required to complete units from the list below:

 You will also take Functional Maths and English and/or GCSE.